intel/llvm/clang/docs/SYCLFERFCIntegrationHeaderFooter.md

 * an encoding of the type that is captured
 * its size and its offset

-In the above example, the first two parameters are standard layout types (the int 'i' and the struct 'test_s'), the latter two though standard layout types are types which need special handling - accessor and sampler respectively.
+In the above example, the first two parameters are standard layout types (the int `i` and the struct `test_s`), the latter two though standard layout types are types which need special handling - accessor and sampler respectively.
 The last entry acts as a terminating entry.

 This allows the run-time library to recreate the function object on the device.